11 Questions To Ask Yourself When You Start Running

 5. What about drinking during the run?

-You may drink during the run but it’s all about proper hydration on the day before, where you should drink at least a couple of litres of water.
+You may drink a hydrating electrolyte drink during the run but it’s all about proper hydration on the day before, where you should drink at least a couple of litres of water.
 Once you get to the long runs, the rules will change, but in the beginning your body through regular hydration stores enough water for short distances.

 The lack of proper hydration is likely to make you dehydrated and you may experience light-headedness, fatigue, maybe even headaches.
 Your run will definitely not be an enjoyable one.
 Just drink that water, please!

 Sadly, beer does not qualify.
 Alcohol (definitely) and coffee and tea (probably, depending on your daily intake) are likely to dehydrate you even more if you drink them out of moderation.

 6. How fast should I run when i first start running?

 As slow as possible.
 Fast running in the beginning will increase the risk of runner’s injuries, slow running will minimise it.
 Slow running will also build up your stamina and cardio system.
 Slow is good, nothing wrong with the slow.